JereKuusela/valheim-expand_world_prefabs/README.md

 For this reason, terrrain changes have their own field.

-- terrain (P): List of terrain operations.
+- terrain: List of terrain operations.
   - Automatically creates missing _TerrainCompiler objects.
   - When compiler object is created, the terrain change is delayed by 1 second.
   - Automatically affects all compilers within the radius.